JaysonPye/pyegramming/daily-log.md

 ## Daily Log of what I need to get done each day, I discuss my own thoughts and beat myself up a bit so reader beware
 ---

+## 2025-10-20
+- [x] Exercise
+- [x] Japanese Study
+- [x] IT Self-Study
+- [x] Jobhunt / Client Search

+📝 Notes:
+- Working through my first wordpress site today.
+I don't use PHP but I'm the sole dev so I'm expected to make the bones & pipelines etc for others to work on it.
+- It's been interesting putting it together and learning how wordpress sites generally function.

 ## 2025-10-16
 - [] Exercise
 - [x] Japanese Study